paboden/site_copyright/README.md

 # Site copyright

----

 This is an both a usable and example module for building a simple module.
 This module creates a config form with system variables, a block to display the config data, and themes the block using a proper template file.

----

 ## Config

 Set a copyright owner, start year, phone number and address

----

 ## Block

-Place block where your copyright is needed
+Place block where your copyright is needed.

----

 ## Template